jenniferjiang0511/MIT-AI-studio-HW2/README.md

 MIT AI studio class HW2

 My agent(s):
-1) I used the example LangChain Agent first, which
+1) I used the example LangChain Agent first
 2) I then also tried to register my own agent, which can generate the latest fun facts based on my interests.

 Any feedback you have from using the adapter